expressjs/body-parser/README.md

 ##### type

 The `type` option is used to determine what media type the middleware will parse.
-This option can be a function or a string.
-If a string, `type` option is passed directly to the [type-is](https://www.npmjs.org/package/type-is#readme) library and this can be an extension name (like `bin`), a mime type (like `application/octet-stream`), or a mime type with a wildcard (like `*/*` or
+This option can be a string, array of strings, or a function.
+If it is a string or array of strings, `type` option is passed directly to the [type-is](https://www.npmjs.org/package/type-is#readme) library and this can be an extension name (like `bin`), a mime type (like `application/octet-stream`), or a mime type with a wildcard (like `*/*` or